2020PB/police-brutality/reports/Oregon.md

 A protestor is seen kneeling on the street with their hands up.
 An officer approaches and pepper sprays the protestor.
 The protestor is then forced to the ground and arrested.

-tags: protestor, spray, pepper-spray, arrest
+tags: protester, spray, pepper-spray, arrest

 id: or-portland-209